dzfrias/nvim-classy/README.md

 sure to include an `@attr_value` capture so classy knows what to conceal!
 Make sure to read about writing treesitter queries!

+On a side note, if you'd like to contribute, it would be nice to have more filetypes supported.

 ## License
 This plugin is licensed under the MIT license.